Happy-Ferret/neje-ui/README.md

 ### Cons

 * You can't control browser precisely--must control them via JavaScript, manually. (window size, menu etc.)
-* Behaviour may be different for each platform when you use default browser.
+* Behaviour may be different for each platforms when you use default browser.

 # Contribution